-Different states in India have different GPF portal.
+Different states in India have different GPF portals.
 You need to go to the corresponding state portal site to access your GPF account.

 Is GPF taxable after retirement?

-NO. GPF income comes under EEE category so any income from GPF is completely tax free.
+NO. GPF income comes under the EEE category so any income from GPF is completely tax free.

 Can I have both GPF and PPF?

-Yes you can have both PPF and GPF accounts if you are a govt employee.
-If you, not a govt employee then you can not have GPF account.
+Yes, you can have both PPF and GPF accounts if you are a govt employee.
+If you, are not a govt employee then you can not have a GPF account.